Trout Recipe

-This trout recipe is quick, easy and incredibly flavorful!
-It takes less than 15 minutes total.
+This trout recipe is quick, easy, and incredibly flavorful!
+It takes less than 15 minutes in total.
 This fish is flaky, juicy, tender and healthy.
+The butter, lemon, and herbs provide the most outstanding flavor.
 Great for family dinners, holidays, birthdays and more!

 Why You’ll Love This Recipe

-- Trout is very high in protein and low in carb.
+• Trout is very high in protein and low in carbs.

-- Check out this Pan Seared Chilean Sea Bass for another great fish recipe!
+• Check out this Pan Seared Chilean Sea Bass or this Sockeye Salmon for another great fish recipe!

 Ingredients & Substitutions